 JOSHUA MURRAY is Assistant Professor of Sociology at Vanderbilt University.

-MICHAEL SCHWARTZ is Distinguished Teaching Professor of Sociology at Stony Book University.
+MICHAEL SCHWARTZ is Distinguished Teaching Professor of Sociology at Stony Brook University.